-The provision was originally sponsored by senators Marco Rubio and Amy Klobuchar.
+Senators Marco Rubio and Amy Klobuchar originally sponsored the bill.
 EKRA targets patient brokers who improperly profit from attempts to help patients recover from addiction.
 Patient brokers recruit patients and shop them to the highest bidder.
 In addition, they frequently defraud patients and offer them bribes.

 To fund the kickbacks paid to brokers, facilities and brokers push patients to expensive private insurance (often government subsidized).
 They may even pay insurance premiums for the duration of the treatment.
 Likewise, drug treatment urine drug testing is a multi-billion dollar a year business and so lucrative for treatment clinics, that they refer to it as Liquid Gold.
 As a result, facilities frequently over utilize expensive urine drug testing, and reap huge profits from the insurer.

 The EKRA law operates by prohibiting any recovery home, clinical treatment facility, or laboratory from paying kickbacks to anyone.
 Notably, EKRA applies to all laboratories whether or not they perform substance abuse testing.
 For example, it would apply to a hospital laboratory that tests only hospital patients.
-While some have criticized this as expanding the breadth of its reach, it is hard to argue that laboratories should be allowed to pay kickbacks to secure referrals.
+Some have criticized EKRA for its expansive reach.
+However, no one argues that laboratories should pay kickbacks to secure referrals.

 The Eliminating Kickbacks in Recovery Act prohibits anyone from paying, receiving, or soliciting, any remuneration in return for referrals to recovery homes, clinical treatment facilities, or laboratories.